hydroframe/hf_hydrodata/docs/source/available_data.rst

 .. _available_data:

-Available datasets and data products
+Available Datasets and Data Products
 ========================================
 Gridded data is data that can be represented in a grid such as a numpy array.
 The gridded data stored in the hydrodata repository is accessed using attributes that can be used